This post contains affiliate links.

 Method: Add a small amount of water to the baking soda to make a light creamy paste.

-Follow this by adding a few drops of liquid soap to the mixture and spread it over the chrome with the soft cloth.
+Follow this by adding a few drops of liquid soap to the mixture and spreading it over the chrome with a soft cloth.

 Leave this mixture to work for about 10 minutes, then using your soft toothbrush, very gently scrub any harshly stained areas.